 2. What foods help soften stools naturally?

-Fruits like papaya, pear, banana, and fiber-rich foods like oats, vegetables, and flaxseeds help soften stools naturally.
+Fruits like papaya, pear, banana, and fibre-rich foods like oats, vegetables, and flaxseeds help soften stools naturally.

 3. Is warm ghee and milk good for constipation?